wireapp/wire-server/docs/reference/user/rich-info.md

 If the requesting user is not allowed to see rich info, error code 403 is returned with the `"insufficient-permissions"` error label.

-If the rich info is missing, an empty field list is returned:
+Otherwise, if the rich info is missing, an empty field list is returned:

 ```json
 {